-Facing drug charges in Florida is a serious matter, but when those charges escalate to possession with intent to sell, the consequences become even more severe.
+Possession of drugs charges in Florida are a serious matter, but when those charges escalate to possession with intent to sell, the consequences become even more severe.
 Under Florida Statute Section 893.13(1)(a), it is illegal to possess a controlled substance with the intent to sell, manufacture, or deliver it.
 Prosecutors often use circumstantial evidence to justify these charges, which can lead to felony convictions and harsh penalties, including significant prison time.

-If you’ve been accused of possessing drugs with intent to sell in Florida, you need an experienced defense attorney to fight for your rights.
-Metcalf Falls, Criminal Defense Attorneys, P.A. is here to challenge the prosecution’s claims and work toward the best possible outcome in your case.
+If you’ve been accused of possessing drugs with the intent to sell in Florida, you need an experienced defense attorney in Tampa, Florida, to fight for your rights.
+Our Tampa drug attorneys are here to challenge the prosecution’s claims and work toward the best possible outcome in your case.

 Understanding Possession with Intent to Sell in Florida